 The best email apps you can download right now

 Outlook's built-in analytic engine automatically surfaces important email (across multiple accounts) based on your communications.
 Quick swipe controls allow you to easily triage your email.
 It's a great mobile email app, and works with Exchange, Office 365, Outlook.com, Gmail, Yahoo Mail and iCloud email accounts.
-Microsoft is continually enhancing the Outlook mobile app with new features, such as new Do Not Disturb settings on iOS, which helps keep it at the top of our best email app list.
+Over the years, Microsoft has enhanced the Outlook mobile app with new features, such as new Do Not Disturb settings on iOS, which helps keep it at the top of our best email app list.

-Google's Gmail is available by default on most Android devices, and if you're already a heavy user of the search titan's web mail service, this may very well do everything you need.
+Google's Gmail is available by default on most Android devices — you can download it for iOS, too, and even make it your default email app if you're running iOS 14.
+If you're already a heavy user of the search titan's web mail service, Gmail may very well do everything you need.

 The Gmail app supports multiple accounts and notifications, while also offering particularly handy tools for organizing your emails.
 Automatic filters can sort out social notifications and spam mail, and users can get really get down to the nitty-gritty, setting rules for tagging incoming mail by sender and automatically shunting them into folders.
 In addition to Gmail, the app also supports a variety of IMAP and POP email accounts and Exchange.

-Google is continually adding features and improvements to the mobile apps, such as an Undo Send feature, customizable priority notifications, and the option to turn off the conversation view mode.
+Like Microsoft with Outlook, Google constantly updates Gmail, adding such features as an Undo Send feature, customizable priority notifications, and the option to turn off the conversation view mode.
+The app now includes Google's video chat features as well.

 Aqua Mail is a freemium Android email app that offers easy setup for a variety of email services such as Gmail, Hotmail and Yahoo; the app also supports email accounts hosted by Google Apps, Office 365, Exchange Online, with calendar and contacts sync for Office 365 and Exchange.
 Another neat feature is Aqua Mail's integration with a variety of popular Android apps such as Light Flow, Apex Launcher, and Tasker.
 A rich text editor, widgets, and theme customizations are among the many usability features.